 - This year’s focus was on sector coupling.

 - LowTEMP partner BTU (Chair of Urban Technical Infrastructure) attended discussions and represented the LowTEMP project to interested stakeholders, politicians and visitors.

 15.-17.
 May 2019 | Riga, Latvia

-- CONECT conference is an annual conference held since 2008 and brings together scientists and researchers from different countries.
+- CONECT conference was an annual conference held since 2008 and brings together scientists and researchers from different countries.
 Conference topics are e.g.: Heat and power generation, district heating and cooling, renewable energy sources, energy efficiency.

-- The Congress focuses on topics related to District Energy and provides a unique forum for discussing and enhancing knowledge on major issues of importance for European and Global District Energy sectors, including both technical and business approaches; from new developments in legislation, latest operational experiences, most recent technological developments, and fresh research results.
+- The Congress focused on topics related to District Energy and provides a unique forum for discussing and enhancing knowledge on major issues of importance for European and Global District Energy sectors, including both technical and business approaches; from new developments in legislation, latest operational experiences, most recent technological developments, and fresh research results.

 20.-22.
 March 2019 | Klaipeda, Lithuania